 By Chris Perras.

 Weekly market updates contain general information and expresses views of Oak Harvest Investment Services.
-Data, Articles, and information cited are believed to be reliable at the time of creation, but are not guaranteed.
-Nothing in this content is intended as, nor should it be regarded as, personalized investment advice.
-Strategies and ideas discussed may not be right for you.
+Data, Articles, and information cited are believed to be reliable at the time of creation, but is not guaranteed.
+Content should not be regarded as personalized investment advice.
 Views and opinions expressed may change without notice and do not constitute a recommendation, or an offer or solicitation to buy or sell securities.
 In addition, Oak Harvest makes no assurance as to the accuracy of any forecast made.
 Past performance is not indicative of future results.
 Investing involves the risk of loss.